netsharecmu/NetShare/README.md

 # Installation/Setup
 ## Step 1: Install NetShare Python package (Required)
 We recommend installing NetShare in a virtual environment (e.g., Anaconda3).
-Our virtual environment is tested with Python 3.6.
+We test with virtual environment with Python==3.6.

 ```
 pip3 install NetShare